 As discussed above, the net cost shows the financial burden that was placed on the State and the other revenue sources by each of these functions.
-Since unrestricted State aid constitutes the vast majority of district operating revenue sources, the Board of Education and administration must annually evaluate the needs of the Academy and balance those needs with State-prescribed available unrestricted resources.
+Since unrestricted state aid constitutes the vast majority of Academy operating revenue sources, the Board of Education and administration must annually evaluate the needs of the Academy and balance those needs with state-prescribed available unrestricted resources.

-The Academy's Funds
+The Academy's Fund